dymackenzie/wordbound/docs/Wordbound_Run_Structure.md

-# 🌿 Garden of Words — Single Run Flow
+# 🌿 Wordbound — Single Run Flow

 ## 🌀 Overview
 Each run represents your spirit’s descent into a corrupted region of the garden.